 On this tour, you will not only explore iconic filming locations from The Lord of the Rings, The Hobbit, and The Chronicles of Narnia film series, but you will also see world-famous sites and experience the most breathtaking scenery that New Zealand has to offer.
 Each night, you will stay at luxury establishments, including the Waitomo Boutique Lodge nestled in the rolling countryside of Waitomo and the Hilton Queenstown Resort and Spa on the shores of Lake Wakatipu.
 A luxury coach will transport you from place to place.

 This tour will be one of, if not the most, extraordinary trips of your entire life.
-Your ticket includes four helicopter rides, one scenic airplane flight, a cruise through Milford Sound, passage on the Kaitaki Interislander ferry across Cook Strait, a family-friendly raft ride down the Pelorus River, an all-day off-road tour of Queenstown and Glenorchy, horseback riding in Paradise, and many more exciting activities.
+Your ticket includes three helicopter rides, one scenic airplane flight, a cruise through Milford Sound, passage on the Kaitaki Interislander ferry across Cook Strait, a family-friendly raft ride down the Pelorus River, an all-day off-road tour of Queenstown and Glenorchy, horseback riding in Paradise, and many more exciting activities.
 (Please note: ticket not inclusive of helicopter rides or scenic airplane flight available at a discounted rate upon request.)
 In addition, all breakfasts, every lunch, and seven dinners are covered in your ticket cost.

 During this tour, you will receive guiding from author, historian, and avid fantasy fan Solomon Schmidt, who will present a wealth of information and fascinating stories relating to these three film series.
 Our group will also be joined by expert New Zealand guides, who will immerse you in the history of the country and traditional Maori culture.
 You will be provided with wireless headsets that make for easy listening no matter the location – whether you’re gazing out to the sea from Cathedral Cove or standing atop the mighty Mt.
 Olympus!